HowItBroke

 Robert Swaim is an internationally recognized expert in aviation and motor vehicle systems, including lithium batteries, power systems, and autopilots/ADAS.
 Starting in aviation as a licensed airplane mechanic in his teens, he later worked for aerospace firms around the world as an engineer.
 Worked at the National Transportation Safety Board as an accident investigator from 1988 until retirement almost 32 years later.
 At retirement Mr. Swaim had achieved the unique position of being the NTSB's National Resource Specialist for Aviation Systems Engineering.
 He also served as Accredited Representative of the United States for international investigations, Investigator In Charge for domestic investigations, aviation cyber-security expert, and other roles as required.

-Mr. Swaim was the initial investigator sent to the first lithium ion battery fire in a Boeing 787 in January 2013 at Boston, Massachusetts which expanded into further investigations in Japan.
+Mr. Swaim was the initial investigator sent to the first lithium ion battery fire in a Boeing 787 in January 2013 at Boston, Massachusetts which expanded into further investigations in Europe and Japan.
 This led to almost 3 years of working daily with Boeing, Underwriters Laboratories, numerous other countries, agencies, and companies.
 As one of few forensic engineers with experience at the vehicle level, Mr. Swaim began to assist other Government agencies and became a regular participant and speaker at lithium ion battery conferences while still investigating airplane accidents including the 2019 Boeing 737-MAX investigation in Ethiopia.
-Naturally he became involved with electric vehicle (EV) fire investigations with the NTSB Highway Division which continued until retirement.
-The result of this multi-year group effort was the December 2020 major report titled Safety Risks to Emergency Responders from Lithium-Ion Battery Fires in Electric Vehicles.
-(NTSB/SR-20/01, PB2020-101011)

-Since leaving the NTSB, Mr. Swaim continued to teach accident investigation classes at the NTSB Academy and started the consulting group HowItBroke.com.
+Since leaving the NTSB, Mr. Swaim taught accident investigation classes at the NTSB Academy and started the consulting group HowItBroke.com.
 With the rapidly increasing number of EVs around the world, Mr. Swaim developed a hands-on firefighter class which is based in what has and has not worked.
 The class is based in ISO-17840, which is the standard recommended by the NTSB to be used for emergency response guides and material.
-(NTSB Safety Recommendations H-20-30 and H-20-32) Mr. Swaim is an ongoing member of the Society of Automotive Engineers (SAE J2990) Hybrid and EV First and Second Responder Task Force plus teaches classes for the Society of Automotive Engineers (SAE), including:
+(NTSB Safety Recommendations H-20-30 and H-20-32)

 1989, Baltimore MD, Beech 18, in-flight fire